From being orphaned and raised by a grandmother who in turn never knew her father I inherited a mixed bag of parenting skills.

 What parent doesn’t try to do improve on their childhood?
 For me that’s led to a number of unfinished Airfix kits, and two of my kids being unhappy at school.
 It now seems obvious that trying to better one’s own legacy risks missing what’s required thirty years later, risks missing the wood for the trees.

 In lieu of experience, I wouldn’t recommend fathering from phantasy and a handful of rose tinted memories.
-Yet we are where we are, and have to deal with what we’re given, whilst being mindful that:
+Yet, we are where we are, inexperienced, playing the hand we’re dealt.
+But that’s not to try and keep things moving on.
+I like to remind myself of the saying “If you do as you’ve always done, don’t be surprised if you get what you’ve always got.”

 Namaste and on this day thanks to mothers too – without whom…